HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 3/3-to-do-app.md

 });
 ```

 Instead of printing it to the console lets put these list items inside of our unordered list.
 In the jQuery API look for "Manipulation".
-The sub-categories are self explanatory.
+The sub-categories are self-explanatory.
 It should be clear that we're looking for "DOM Insertion, Inside" (because we want to put an element inside of `ul`).

 We want to add list items to the end of `ul` so `append()` will do.
 If we wanted the latest item to be added to the top then we would use `prepend()`.
 Let's find the `ul` element and append the list item inside of it.